snowinmars/FerOmega/README.md

 - `TokenizationService` should parse string into a list of tokens.
 This is how you say that in `"-1--1=0` is `"-" "1" "-" "-" "1" "=" "0"`
 - `AstService` convert tokens into abstract syntax tree using extended shunting yarn algorithm.
 It could wrap any literal with escape symbols.
 - `SqlProvider` converts tree into sql string and parameters.
 It consumes allowed properies to understand what literal should be extracted into sql parameters.

+## What I don't like

+- `db.Execute($"{sql} where {where}");` seems like a bad solution.
+I mean, not in security, but it's easy to misplace something here.
+Should I provide a builder?
+- How to call sql functions?

 ## Dependency injections